-Crisis and Risk Management for SAI Performance – or CRISP – aims at supporting SAIs to develop and strengthen their risk and crisis management systems, thereby helping them to perform under varying circumstances.
+Crisis and Risk Management for SAI Performance – or CRISP – support SAIs to develop and strengthen their risk, crisis and business continuity management systems, thereby helping them to perform under varying circumstances.

-CRISP is a new IDI initiative that came as a direct response to the needs of SAIs brought up by the COVID-19 pandemic.
-CRISP has a two-fold approach to supporting SAIs, offering materials, self-study courses and webinars to all the INTOSAI community while focusing on a more limited number of SAIs for direct support in developing their risk and crisis management systems.
+CRISP is an IDI initiative that came as a direct response to the needs of SAIs brought up by the COVID-19 pandemic.
+CRISP has a two-fold approach to supporting SAIs: offering courses and materials to all the INTOSAI community, and focusing on a more limited number of SAIs for direct support in developing their risk, crisis, and business continuity management systems.

 Rationale and objectives

-These challenges to SAIs have led IDI to develop and roll-out a new initiative, focusing on establishing and improving risk and crisis management processes that help SAIs face future disruptions and strengthen their position in the accountability system of their respective countries.
+These challenges to SAIs have led IDI to develop and roll-out a new initiative, focusing on establishing and improving risk, crisis and business continuity management processes that help SAIs face future disruptions and strengthen their position in the accountability system of their respective countries.

-While risk and crisis management are closely interlinked aspects of organizational management, they are distinct processes designed to address distinct challenges.
-SAIs may thus in many cases participate in interventions on both topics, but some may also choose to focus on one of the two.
+While risk, business continuity and crisis management are closely interlinked aspects of organizational management, they are distinct processes designed to address distinct challenges.
+SAIs may thus, in many cases, participate in interventions on all topics, but some may also choose to focus on one or two of the three.

 The first outputs for the initiative were the sensitization webinars on the topic, offered in English and French in September 2021, which also served as a chance for the community to provide input to the methodology.

 By late 2022, IDI did roll-out its first course on risk management to 17 SAIs from the AFROSAI-E region followed by regular contacts to ensure that risk management activities are developed and implemented by the concerned SAIs.
 Thanks to this intervention, many SAIs have now adopted a risk management policy and are implementing a risk register.